PrimeLens/django-notes/README.md

 ## Use the django subcommand to create an app in the django project

+- from within the virtual env run the startapp command

 ```
+source ../bin/activate
 python manage.py startapp myfirstapp
 ```

-This creates a folder within the project, but it is not yet included in the binary compile<br/>
+This creates a folder within the project, but it is not yet included in the binary compile

 <img src="./images/1.png" width="50%"/><br/>

-To include it open `djangomyproj/djangomyproj/settings.py` and scroll to `INSTALLED_APPS = [` and add myfirstapp like this, note its a square bracket in django 1.11 where it was a curved parenthesis in 1.8<br/>
+- To include it open `djangomyproj/djangomyproj/settings.py` and scroll to `INSTALLED_APPS = [` and add myfirstapp like this, note its a square bracket in django 1.11 where it was a curved parenthesis in 1.8

 <img src="./images/2.png" width="25%"/><br/>

 ## The django docs for settings